oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 particular resource server.
 If not, the resource server must refuse to serve the respective request.
 In the general case, audience restrictions limit the impact of a token leakage.
-In the case of a counterfeit resource server, it may (as described see below) also prevent abuse of the phished access token at the legitimate resource server.
+In the case of a counterfeit resource server, it may (as described below) also prevent abuse of the phished access token at the legitimate resource server.